HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 * Terminate their journey and provide journey data to the desktop application.
 * Send an emergency signal to emergency services containting precise GPS coordinates of their current location.

 We believed that this indicator functionality would be incredibly useful to other road users and prevent cyclists from having to rely upon arm gestures.
-This will make road cycling easier and safer as the user would no longer have to physically indicate a turn.
+This will make road cycling easier and safer as the user would no longer have to physically indicate a turn especially if user is potentially [disabled](https://github.com/HumphreyCurtis/GuardianCycle/blob/master/portfolio/system-implementation.md#public-interest).
 The LED indicator feature is particularly useful for new or less confident cyclists.
 To enable the feature, the user pushes button 1 to make the indicator display a left arrow.
 The indicator will hold for 5 seconds; this allows enough time for the cyclist to turn safely:

 <p align="center">
 <img src="media/left2.jpg" alt="Left turn display" height=400>